Samantha Fox: Singing

 Fox attempted to launch a music career in 1983.
-Her first single, credited to S.F.X., was a cover version of the 1981 Lesley Jayne song Rocking with My Radio, released on the Lamborghini Records label.
-It was produced by Ian Gillan Band and Spencer Davis Group member Ray Fenwick, who also wrote the B-side, My Old Man.
-Fox continued her collaboration with Fenwick, releasing her second single, Aim to Win, under her own name in 1984.
+Her first single, credited to S.F.X., was a cover version of the 1981 Lesley Jayne song "Rocking with My Radio", released on the Lamborghini Records label.
+It was produced by Ian Gillan Band and Spencer Davis Group member Ray Fenwick, who also wrote the B-side, "My Old Man".
+Fox continued her collaboration with Fenwick, releasing her second single, "Aim to Win", under her own name in 1984.
 Neither of these singles was successful.
 Fox later said that "[Lamborghini Records] didn't really have a clue in those days and I didn't either", but said that the experience of performing live benefited her later musical career.
 Songs from her early Lamborghini Records singles were included as bonus tracks on the 2012 deluxe reissue of her album Touch Me.

-In 1986 Fox was invited to an open audition for Jive Records, which was seeking a "British Madonna" to record the track Touch Me (I Want Your Body).
+In 1986 Fox was invited to an open audition for Jive Records, which was seeking a "British Madonna" to record the track "Touch Me (I Want Your Body)".
 Released as a single in March 1986, the song became an instant hit, reaching the top 10 across Europe and topping the charts in multiple countries.
 In the UK, the song reached number 3 in the charts, and in the US it reached number 4 on the Billboard Hot 100.
 Her second single, "Do Ya Do Ya (Wanna Please Me)", also reached the top 10 in the UK.
 Jive Records offered her a five-album deal.
 Her debut album, Touch Me, peaked at number 17 in the UK and charted all over Europe, reaching number one in Finland.
 The album received mixed reviews from critics, but Fox dismissed the criticism, claiming that music critics routinely disapproved of attractive artists; she called female critics "plain, drab women without any sex appeal" and said that male critics "look like Elvis Costello".

-Her second album, Samantha Fox, released in 1987, featured the hit singles "Nothing's Gonna Stop Me Now" (UK #8) and "Naughty Girls (Need Love Too)" (US #3).
+Her second album, Samantha Fox, released in 1987, featured the hit singles "Nothing's Gonna Stop Me Now" (UK No. 8) and "Naughty Girls (Need Love Too)" (US No. 3).
 The former song was produced by Stock, Aitken and Waterman, while the latter was remixed by US production duo Full Force.
 At the Brit Awards 1988, Fox was nominated in the British Female Solo Artist category alongside Kate Bush, Alison Moyet, Sinitta, and Kim Wilde.
 The award went to Moyet.
-Her third album, I Wanna Have Some Fun, released later in 1988, featured the hits "I Only Wanna Be With You" (UK #16) and "I Wanna Have Some Fun" (US #8).
+Her third album, I Wanna Have Some Fun, released later in 1988, featured the hits "I Only Wanna Be With You" (UK No. 16) and "I Wanna Have Some Fun" (US No. 8).
 The album also charted in both the UK and US.
 By the end of the decade, Fox had achieved three top-10 singles in both the UK and US and three gold albums in the latter.
 She continued to have notable success in Australia and Europe.